Unleavened bread feast

 Mark 11: 15-26

-Jesus cleansed his father’s house in these days when he confronted the religious leaders, right in the middle of the temple square, just as Jeremiah had done, in the exact same place and exposed their sin.
+Jesus cleansed his father’s house in these days when he confronted the religious leaders, right in the middle of the temple square, just as Jeremiah had done, many years before, in the exact same place and exposed their sin.
 He overturned the tables and said; That his father’s house is a house of prayer, not a den of thieves.
 At this moment he cleansed his father’s house, by finding the leaven that was hiding in his father’s house.

 Isa 56:7 – Matt 21:13 – Jer 7:11